psychemedia/storytelling-notes/brother_jucundus.md

 Come what might, Brother Jucundus felt he must have a fling.
 He should die without it.
 Just one jollification in the twelvemonth, and then he would put up for the rest of the year with beans and cabbage, small beer and matins before dawn.

 York fair approached.
 York fair! of all that is ravishing!
-The shows of dancing dogs, the whirli-go-rounds, the giantesses and dwarfs, the "spice" stalls, the drinking- booths!
+The shows of dancing dogs, the whirli-go-rounds, the giantesses and dwarfs, the "spice" stalls, the drinking-booths!
 To York fair he must, he would go, if condemned to a bean and a thimbleful of water for fasting dinner ever after.

 And go he did.
 He managed it in this way: — After dinner the whole community took an hour's sleep.
 As they rose at midnight and dined at mid-day, this was very necessary, and the Priory was silent, save for snores, from one o'clock to two.
 At half-past one Brother Jucundus stole to the porter's lodge, found the porter asleep in his chair — so took possession of his keys; went to the Prior's apartment; the Prior was asleep; pocketed a crown from his money-box, and left the Priory.